-- Noting opportunities for integrating: GESI responsiveness and ICT and 21st C skills

-- Reading,

-discussion, and

-identification of

-continuous

-assessment

-opportunities in

-the lesson.
-Each

-lesson should

-include at least

-two

-opportunities to

-use continuous

-assessment to

-support student

-teacher learning

-- Resources:

-- o links to the existing PD Themes, for example, action research, questioning and to other external reference material: literature, on web, Youtube, physical resources, power point; how they should be used.
-Consideration needs to be given to local availability o guidance on

-any power point

-3.2.
-Lead tutors to discuss in their various groups/levels how the different activities would be carried out in both CoE and basic school classroom to achieve the LOs and the LIs of the course manual for lesson 8.
+- Noting opportunities for making links to the Basic School Curriculum - Noting opportunities for integrating: GESI responsiveness and ICT and 21st C skills - Reading, discussion, and identification of continuous assessment opportunities in the lesson.
+Each lesson should include at least two opportunities to use continuous assessment to support student teacher learning - Resources: - links to the existing PD Themes, for example, action research, questioning and to other external reference material: literature, on web, Youtube, physical resources, power point; how they should be used.
+Consideration needs to be given to local availability - guidance on any power point presentations, TLM or other resources which need to be developed to support learning - Tutors should be expected to have a plan for the next lesson for student teachers school classroom to achieve the LOs and the LIs of the course manual for lesson 8.